The Tim Amann xTet

 Collectively or in various related projects members of the band have also performed with a long list of established jazz artists including Wynton Marsalis, David Murray, Art Farmer, Jean Toussaint, Scott Hamilton, Bobby Shew, members of the Buena Vista International Orchestra from Cuba, Courtney Pine, Tim Garland, Soweto Kinch, Dave O’Higgins, Guy Barker, Julian Arguelles, Tim Whitehead, Don Rendell, and also Martin Shaw, with whom several members of the band recorded the Walsall Jazz Orchestra’s most recent release – Little Steps, in 2007.

 The Tim Amann xTet can be heard regularly in the Midlands when not playing further afield, at Birmingham Jazz supported events such as Rush Hour Blues and the Jam House as well as a regular monthly spot at The Trumpet in Bilston –usually on the third Sunday evening of the month.
 Tim is a longstanding member of Andy Hamilton’s Bluenotes and appears regularly at the Silvershine Club in Bearwood.
 He also plays around the Midlands with various other regular bands including ‘Skint’, led by Shrewsbury based Australian saxophonist Casey Green and trumpet legend Dick Pierce, Ray Butcher’s quintet and with jazz vocalist Roy Forbes.
-Recordings with Ray Butcher and Roy Forbes are due for release in 2018.
+Recordings with Ray Butcher and Roy Forbes were released in 2018.